cottrell/notebooks/ipfs/README.md

 tldr; say simple and just use `ipfs add -Q filename`.

+tldr; remember you need to run `ipfs daemon` on both machines it seems (if you are using the cli at least, not sure about the js core lib).

 Remember ipns of dnslink (faster but requires a domain you own ... uses dns) for naming and updates.

 See the Makefile.